richardanaya/callback/README.md

 # callback

-A library for handling callbacks in web assembly.
-This is project is notably used in [`js_ffi`](https://www.github.com/richardanaya/js_ffi)
+A library for handling callbacks in WebAssembly.

 # License